cqframework/vsp-ig/docs/key-elements-and-package.md

    - New $package parameter bindingProfile (0..* canonical(StructureDefinition)).
    - Server includes only terminology needed for the Key Elements of those specific profiles, recursively through their baseDefinition.
    - Useful when the caller only wants a subset of an IG.

+> BR: I don't think we should mix the key element tracing with terminology.
+That's what the feature is focused on for value set packages, but the idea is more general than that, and I think we'll get a more flexible implementation by keeping the notions orthogonal.
+I like the dependencyRole idea, and the $release operation could flag, as part of its dependency walk, the role that the dependency is in.
+We could extend that to include the notions of "test", and "example" and that would give us a way to capture those types of dependencies (and then give meaning to the "test" and "example" include codes as well).
+And in fact, by allowing the "role types" as "include codes" we could without introducing a new parameter, use that to do the filtering.
+So...
+>
+> crmi-dependencyRole - valueCode - bound required to { default, key, example, test }
+>
+> If a dependency has no dependencyRole, it is assumed to be a "default" dependency
+> If no dependency role include code is specified, all dependencies are assumed to be included
+> A key dependency is one encountered while walking a dependency from a key element
+> Dependency roles are imposed recursively (i.e. a CodeSystem referenced from a key ValueSet is a key CodeSystem)
+> Dependency roles are cumulative (i.e. a CodeSystem dependency referenced from both a key ValueSet and an example ValueSet is both a key and an example dependency)